MathiMate/blog-interview/README.md

 > Here, I will list the steps I followed to create the project.
 >
 > I started with ESLint and Prettier for formatting because they're the best tools for a programmer.
+> Inmediatly I dealeted caret ^ from dependencies cause' it's not a good pactice.
 > After that, I created error and not-found components just in case.
 I think it's a good practice.
 > And now we have the hardest task: creating the database.
 I had to read the documentation and ask AI for advice because I had never used Prisma before.
 Very cool, by the way.
 > For the seed, it was very easy.
 I've applied web scraping techniques on my website a few times.